-Richard Thomson has been Watson Gordon Professor of Fine Art since 1996, having previously taught at the University of Manchester.
+Richard Thomson is Research Professor in the History of Art.
+He was Watson Gordon Professor of Fine Art between 1996 and 2018, having previously taught at the University of Manchester.

 He read Modern History at St Catherine’s College, Oxford, has a postgraduate Diploma in the History of Art from Oxford, and gained both an MA and a PhD from the Courtauld Institute, London University.